Python-Test-Engineer/iwswordpress/README.md

 ## Progressive Web Apps and Web Components Trainer

+### I provide training and production days on a variety of technologies.
+These can be 1-3 hour sessions, half or full days.
+These enable  your team to develop new skills and build new components for use in their work the next day.
+Training is focused on real world use cases.

 ## Ionic/StencilJS/Web Components/PWAs - use the platform
 ## *Everything is just a Key:Value pair*
 ### Former A+ PC Technician, Microsoft Certified Systems Engineer and Microsoft Certified SQL Server DBA